 Bring along a map (yes, an actual paper map) and keep a spare key in your pocket, separate from the rest of your other keys.

 While a fender bender in the city can be a bummer, a high-speed accident on the interstate can be fatal.
-Consumer Affairs reports that higher speed limits through rural areas make the roadways in the western part of the country – from Montana to New Mexico – the most dangerous highways in the U.S. Also a factor is the time it takes for help to reach a remote location.
+Using data from the National Highway Traffic Safety Administration, ValuePenguin ranked the US highways with the highest number of fatal crashes.
+Traffic volumes and higher speed limits on some highways helped contribute to these fatalities.
+Also a factor is the time it takes for help to reach a remote location.

-There are more than 32,000 traffic deaths every year in this country, about the same amount of Americans killed annually by gun violence.
+There are more than 34,000 traffic deaths every year in this country, roughly the same as the amount of Americans killed annually by gun violence.
 Drunk driving is a factor in around a third of those car accidents, so it goes without saying, don’t drink and drive.
 You’ll find zero tolerance for it everywhere and stiff penalties if you’re busted.

 A few other statistics to keep in mind: According to the National Safety Council, texting while driving raises the likelihood of an accident eight times, and crashes involving texting or talking on a cell phone – both hands free and hand held – make up nearly 30% of all accidents.